Kenya Travel Guide

 WHY TRAVEL TO KENYA?

-1. Witness the Great Wildebeest Migration in the Maasai Mara Game Reserve in August.
+- Witness the Wildebeest Migration in the Maasai Mara Game Reserve in August.
 More than 2.5 million wildebeests, zebras, and antelopes migrate clockwise around the Maasai Mara and Serengeti ecosystems in search of water and green pastures.

 KENYA SAFARI PREPARATION & TIPS